alientek-tools/DAP_Debugger/High_speed_DAP_Debugger/README.md

 ![](./figures/h503_cfg.png)

 Make the following changes in the pop-up window.
-Remember not to save immediately after the changes, it is recommended to save as a "dap.cfg" file in the same directory.
+Remember not to save immediately after the changes, it is recommended to save as a **dap.cfg** file in the same directory.

 ![](./figures/dap.png)